apiaryio/api-blueprint/examples/Gist Fox API.md

     [Gists Collection][]

 ### Create a Gist [POST]
-To create a new Gist simply provide a JSON hash of the *description* and *content* states of the new Gist.
+To create a new Gist simply provide a JSON hash of the *description* and *content* attributes for the new Gist.

 + Request (application/json)